-At the close of the Fiscal Year, the ending balance in the LMIHAF was \$2,041,045, of which \$0 is held for items listed on the ROPS.
+At the close of the Fiscal Year, the ending balance in the LMIHAF was \$1,786,271 of which \$0 is held for items listed on the ROPS.

 III.
 Description of Expenditures from LMIHAF: This section provides a description of the expenditures made from the LMIHAF during the Fiscal Year.
-There were no expenditures made from the LMIHAF during the Fiscal Year.

-Monitoring and Administration Expenditures \$0

-Homeless Prevention and Rapid Rehousing Services \$0

-Expenditures

-Loan Repayment to CalHFA - RDLP Loan (Loan funds \$0

-received and invested in project prior to 1-10-12)

-Housing Development Expenditures

-- For Low Income Units \$0

-- For Very Low Income Units \$0

-- For Extremely Low Income Units \$0

-Total LMIHAF Expenditures in Fiscal Year \$0
+Monitoring and Administration Expenditures \$638 Homeless Prevention and Rapid Rehousing Services \$0 Expenditures Loan Repayment to CalHFA - RDLP Loan (loan funds \$0 received and invested in project prior to 1-10-2012) Housing Development Expenditures - For Low Income Units \$0 - For Very Low-Income Units \$0 - For Extremely Low-Income Units \$239,517 Total LMIHAF Expenditures in Fiscal Year \$240,155